Drag Race (franchise)

 Drag Race is a drag queen reality competition television franchise, created by American drag entertainer RuPaul with production company World of Wonder.
-The franchise originated in the United States with RuPaul's Drag Race, where it premiered in 2009.
-The series primary objectives is finding the first (or next) "Drag Superstar" who possesses the traits of "charisma, uniqueness, nerve, and talent".
-The original series is often credited for bringing drag into the "mainstream" media.
+The franchise originated with RuPaul's Drag Race, which premiered in the United States in 2009.
+The objective of that series is to crown "America's Next Drag Superstar" who possesses the traits of "charisma, uniqueness, nerve, and talent".
+The original series is often credited for bringing drag into the mainstream.
+The popularity of the original series led to the creation of a media franchise including spin-offs and international adaptations.